Order of Orange-Nassau

 The Order of Orange-Nassau (Orde van Oranje-Nassau) is a civil and military Dutch order of chivalry founded on 4 April 1892 by the queen regent, Emma of the Netherlands.

-The order is a chivalric order open to "everyone who has performed acts of special merits for society.”
+The order is a chivalric order open to "everyone who has performed acts of special merits for society."
 These are people who deserve appreciation and recognition from society for the special way in which they have carried out their activities.

-Titles, prefixes, or post-nominals are not used in the Netherlands – the only exception being the Military William Order.
+Titles, prefixes, or post-nominals are not used in the Netherlands – the only exception being the Military Order of William.